UP | HOME

 Safety properties also form a subclass of obligation properties, and again there is no code specific to them in the translation.
 However, the safety class corresponds to what can be represented faithfully by monitors, i.e., automata that accept all their infinite runs.

 For most safety formulas, the acceptance output by ltl2tgba will already be t (meaning that all runs are accepting).
-However since the translator does not do anything particular about safety formulas, it is possible to find some pathological formulas for which the translator outputs a non-deterministic Büchi automaton where not all run are accepting.
+However since the translator does not do anything particular about safety formulas, it is possible to find some pathological formulas for which the translator outputs a non-deterministic Büchi automaton where not all runs are accepting.

 Here is an example: